dabrahams/SwiftRef/chapters/1550 Protocols.md

 A **protocol requirement** *m* is a statement in the declaration of a protocol that a type declared to conform to the protocol must have a member satisfying *m*.

-If one protocol refines another protocol, the requirements of the latter are not part of the requirements of the former.
-The requirements of a protocol are not overridden by a protocol that refines the protocol.
-Thus, the conformances formed by a refining protocol do not include witnesses for requirements of the refined protocol.

 #### Associated Type Requirement